 Growing a beard is an affirmation of manliness and masculinity.
-The beard itself is a physical characteristic that separates men from the boys, girls, and women.
-In our culture that has downplayed good old-fashioned masculinity, growing a beard shows that you are not afraid of being a manly man.
-You can reclaim a too-often-lost aspect of manliness by growing a beard.
+The beard itself is a physical characteristic that separates men from boys, girls, and women.
+In a culture that has downplayed good old-fashioned masculinity, growing a beard shows that you are not afraid of being a manly man.
+You can reclaim an aspect of manliness that is too often lost by growing a beard.

 How to Grow a Beard

 Go ahead.
 Break free from the shaving trap and grow a beard.
 If you are ready to step up to the challenge of growing a beard, it is time to start growing.
 The key to a successful beard-growing effort is commitment.
 Just make a decision to grow a beard and stick with it.
 Do not be swayed by naysayers or lapses in your own confidence.
 Do not let a transient period of itching send you running for the razor.
 Just make a commitment to grow the beard and stick with it.
 Make it non-negotiable and always remember that.
 It helps to set a commitment date.
 Be sure that you allow yourself at least six weeks.
 Then, stick to your resolution not to cave and shave prior to your commitment date.

 It can often be helpful to choose a bearded role model to serve as a source of inspiration while growing your beard.
 This could be someone you know or it could be a famous or historic bearded figure.
 While growing your beard, if at any time your commitment and confidence falter, just remember your bearded role model and realize that he successfully grew his beard and realize that you can, too.